GoClipse/goclipse/documentation/UserGuide.md

 > This functionality is provided by the [Go Oracle](http://golang.org/s/oracle-user-manual) tool.
 If there is a problem with this operation, a diagnostics log with the output of oracle can be seen in the `Oracle/gocode log` console page in the Eclipse Console view.

 ### Launch and Debug:
 To run a Go project that builds to an executable, you will need to create a launch configuration.
 Locate the main menu, open `Run / Run Configurations...`.
 Then double click `Go Application` to create a new launch, and configure it accordingly.
 You can run these launches from the `Run Configurations...`, or for quicker access, from the Launch button in the Eclipse toolbar.
+You will need to specify a Go package as the build target for the launch.

 Alternatively, you can start a launch by selecting a Go package folder in the Project Explorer, opening the context menu, and selecting `Run As... / Go Application`. (or `Debug As...` for debugging instead).
 If a matching launch configuration exists already, that one will be run.